List of digital television deployments by country: Panama

-Panama approved the adoption of the European standard DVB-T to be used for the first time on the 2010 World Cup.
+Panama approved the adoption of the European standard DVB-T, to be used for the first time at the 2010 World Cup.

 Argentina

-After a bumpy ride of back and forths, Argentina officially selected the Japanese-Brazilian standard ISDB-T International on 28 August 2009, and agreed with Japan to cooperate for resource exchange and technical transfer.
+After a bumpy series of reversals, Argentina officially selected the Japanese–Brazilian standard ISDB-T International on 28 August 2009, and agreed with Japan to cooperate on resource exchange and technical transfer.

-While HDTV-ready TV sales are increasing in Argentina, no single HD feed is currently available by terrestrial television as of mid-2009, as the standard selection process wasn't officialized until 28 August 2009.
-As of this date only a few are available by cable, which are unregulated and use ATSC set top boxes installed at the customers' premises.
-Subscription TV provider Antina uses the DVB standard to deliver an alternative service to cable TV, using standard definition analog outputs.
+While HDTV-ready TV sales were increasing in Argentina, no single HD feed was available by terrestrial television as of mid-2009, as the standard selection process was not made official until 28 August 2009.
+As of that date, only a few HD feeds were available by cable, which were unregulated and used ATSC set-top boxes installed at the customers' premises.
+Subscription TV provider Antina uses the DVB standard to deliver an alternative service to cable TV, using standard-definition analog outputs.

-It is expected that the public TV stations begin transition to ISDB-T that the standard for Over-the-air transmissions has been set, and On air service started from 28 April 2010.
+It is expected that the public TV stations will begin the transition to ISDB-T once the standard for over-the-air transmissions has been set, and on-air service started on 28 April 2010.

-As of September 2011, a few programs are available in 1080i@50 Hz and broadcast by air.
-That includes most of local football matches and a TV show hosted by Sergio Goycochea (former goalkeeper of Argentina's national football team), all of them on "TV Pública HD"; and also soap operas such as "El Hombre de Tu Vida", "Cuando Me Sonreís" and "Supertorpe", on Telefe HD.
+As of September 2011, a few programs were available in 1080i@50 Hz and broadcast by air.
+That includes most local football matches and a TV show hosted by Sergio Goycochea (former goalkeeper of Argentina's national football team), all of them on "TV Pública HD"; and also soap operas such as "El Hombre de Tu Vida", "Cuando Me Sonreís", and "Supertorpe", on Telefe HD.

 Bolivia

-Bolivia chose Japanese - Brazilian standard ISDB-T International on 5 July 2010.
+Bolivia chose the Japanese–Brazilian standard ISDB-T International on 5 July 2010.

 Brazil

-The SBTVD standard (based on the Japanese standard ISDB-T) was adopted 29 June 2006 and launched on 2 November 2007.
+The SBTVD standard (based on the Japanese standard ISDB-T) was adopted on 29 June 2006 and launched on 2 November 2007.
 In 2007, only the greater São Paulo metropolitan area could receive the signal.
-Belo Horizonte and Rio de Janeiro began to receive free-to-air digital signal on 7 and 8 April 2008, respectively.
-On 4 August 2008, and 22 October 2008, Goiânia and Curitiba began to receive DTV signal, respectively.
-Digital broadcast started at Salvador on 2 December and Campinas on 3 December 2008.
-The government estimated 7 years for complete signal expansion over all of the territory.
+Belo Horizonte and Rio de Janeiro began to receive free-to-air digital signals on 7 and 8 April 2008, respectively.
+On 4 August 2008 and 22 October 2008, Goiânia and Curitiba began to receive DTV signals, respectively.
+Digital broadcast started in Salvador on 2 December and in Campinas on 3 December 2008.
+The government estimated seven years for complete signal expansion over all of the territory.
 Analog television is scheduled to be shut down on 25 October 2017.

 The interactive platform called Ginga consists entirely of free software and received high publicity for being considered the main appeal for the change.
-The government promised WiMAX as return channel for the system, set to be implemented in the following years.
+The government promised WiMAX as a return channel for the system, set to be implemented in the following years.

-All 5 major TV networks (Band, Record, RedeTV!, SBT and TV Globo) broadcast in HDTV signal (1080i), SDTV 480i and 1seg as well.
+All five major TV networks (Band, Record, RedeTV!, SBT, and TV Globo) broadcast in HDTV signal (1080i), SDTV 480i, and 1seg as well.